 In Big Bend National Park, that area has already seen a once-in-lifetime bloom of bluebonnets.
 Please visit my Big Bend Bluebonnet gallery for more of those images.

-Bluebonnets first appear in the fall from a small, tough seed.
-The little rosettes hug the ground over the course of autumn and winter, growing only a little but enjoying any rain that falls their way.
+Regardless of where bluebonnets appear, they first appear in the fall from a small, tough seed shot out of the parent flower the previous April.
+The little rosettes stay close the ground over the course of autumn and winter, growing only a little but enjoying any rain that falls their way.
 The rains over these winter months set the course for spring.
 By the time February and March arrive, the rosettes are eager for water and warmer weather.
-When the conditions are right, they grow quickly into beautiful flowers for all to enjoy.
+When the conditions are right and the ground warms in spring, they grow quickly into beautiful flowers for all to enjoy.
 The most prolific bluebonnet displays show up in wet springs and nearly always coincide with an El Nino weather pattern.

 Today, there are five known species of bluebonnets.
 Along with the two previously mentioned, Big Bend National Park has its own species, Lupinus Havardii.
 The last two include the annual lupine, Lupinus concinnus, and the perennial bluebonnet, Lupinus plattensis.

-If you have any questions regarding these images of our state flower, please do not hesitate to contact me.
+If you have any questions regarding these images as prints or digital files, please do not hesitate to contact me.